wealthkernel/api-documentation-guides/docs/outbound-transfers/Basics.md

 An outbound transfer is a transfer of an existing account currently managed by WealthKernel (on your behalf) to an external provider.
 This can be initiated in a couple of ways:

 - A customer may request this transfer to you, and then you may need to contact us to begin the outbound transfer
-- The external provider may send a transfer form to us on behalf of the customer
+- The external provider may send a transfer request to us on behalf of the customer

 An outbound transfer will go through the following flow: